An overview of the most important traffic regulations for driving in Italy

 Yellow: Parking only for authorized people

-> Caution: On the Brennero motorway (section Brennero - Bolzano), the speed limit is still 110 km/h, not 130, as usually on Italian motorways.
+Caution: On the Brennero motorway (section Brennero - Bolzano Sud), the speed limit is still 110 km/h, not 130, as usually on Italian motorways.

-> It is obligatory to let pedestrians walk on the cross-walk.
+It is compulsory to let pedestrians walk on the cross-walk.

 General useful information:

-Link to check to current traffic situation online.
+Link to check the current traffic situation online.